INSPO

 Reflections

 The value of strong visual hierarchy and intuitive UI components was the key lesson from this project.
 Earlier stages pushed interactive components far from conventional UI.
-Through user testing, I learned that I needed to adhere more closely to UI conventions to improve usability and increase visual consistency.
+I learned through the several stages of User Testing that I needed to adhere more closely to UI conventions to improve usability and increase visual consistency.

 More projects...